ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start exchange at any time
 * The consumer can stop exchange at any time
 * The  consumer can determine when the producer has finished the evens generation
-* The latency is low because producer sends events to the consumers as soon thew become available
+* The latency is lower than in synchronous _pull_ because producer sends events to the consumers as soon they become available
 * The consumer can process of events of three types (data, error, completion) uniformly
 * Processing event streams with chained methods can be simpler than processing them with nested event handlers
 * The consumer can request events from the producer depending on its demand